 It’s easy to feel overwhelmed by choice and knowing which book to read to your child, can be a difficult decision to make!

 So I’ve compiled a list of the books that parents tell me they love, as well as the books that I love (both personally and professionally).

 Books are a valuable resource that many parents use for sex education.
 They help you to provide your child with child-friendly information about love, sex, relationships and growing up.
 Which means you can focus more on the conversation with your child instead of trying to remember what you were supposed to be saying!

 If you are specifically after books on puberty, you can find them here.

-And don't forget to download the 11 tips for reading sex education books to your child, just below.
-It will definately cut down on any overwhelm!
+And don’t forget to download the 11 tips for reading sex education books to your child, just below.
+It will definitely cut down on any overwhelm!

 This Australian book covers quite a lot of the topics that lay the foundations for ‘sexuality, relationships and keeping’ safe education.
 It is a great first book as it covers a lot of topics in one book.

 This book is difficult to purchase outside of Australia (unless you want to pay for the cost of shipping which will be expensive).